World-class intelligence comes from world-class people. Our team works to deliver the information and data critical to your workflow.

 Jonathan Braude is a senior writer covering U.K. and European mergers and acquisitions and private equity and using his knowledge of several European languages to good effect.
 He has been at The Deal almost since its launch, first in Germany and then in London, and was named Best International Business Commentary Writer by the Society of American Business Editors and Writers in 2015.
 Before joining The Deal, he was an editorial writer for the South China Morning Post in Hong Kong and, as a reporter, covered the Sino-British negotiations on the future of the then-British territory.
 He wrote for The Times, in Brussels and Hong Kong, and for the Voice of America in Brussels and Berlin.

-Michael is co-editor, overseeing overall strategy and coverage of M&A, private equity, activism and restructuring for The Deal's subscribers.
+Michael is Managing Editor, overseeing overall strategy and coverage of M&A, private equity, activism and restructuring for The Deal’s subscribers.
 He is editorial director of events, awards and daily coverage and manages product development and direction.
-Before being named to his current role, Michael was the assignments editor for The Deal and its former parent, TheStreet Inc. Michael also has held roles as senior reporter, researcher and associate and covered topics including financial services, sports and media and leisure.
+Before being named to his current role, Michael was the assignments editor for The Deal and its former parent, TheStreet Inc. Michael also has held roles as senior reporter, researcher and associate editor and covered topics including financial services, sports and media and leisure.

 David Elman is a senior editor covering bankruptcy filings, court hearings, controversies, debtor-in-possession loans and exits as well as out-of-court restructuring situations.
 David also edits auction, M&A, activist and private equity articles and produces the weekly Restructuring Insider newsletter.
 Before joining The Deal in 2003 as a copy editor, David held the same role at Institutional Investor (now a sister publication of The Deal) and the Institute of Management Accountants’ Strategic Finance and Management Accounting Quarterly.